viur-framework/viur-docs/source/training_tasks.rst

 --------

 Sometimes its necessary to delay the execution of some specific code, so it won't slow down the response of the current request.
-ViUR provides the :py:decorator:`server.tasks.callDefered` Decorator for such cases.
+ViUR provides the :meth:`server.tasks.callDefered` Decorator for such cases.
 A function decorated this way will never execute in the context of the current request.
 All calls to such a function are catched, its parameters serialized, and a task is created to call this function later.
 These calls are executed in a deferred task which can run up to 10 minutes.
 As these tasks run deferred, they run outside of the current context where they had been created.
 ViUR however will preserve the following two values:

  - The currently logged in user (if any).
 If the task was created in the context of a known user, calls to utils.getCurrentUser() will return the same values as it would have returned when the task had been created.
  - The language used for the request.
 Within the deferred task any calls to i18N functions provided by ViUR will yield